Texas Great Read 2020

 Thanhhà Lại Photo Credit: Paula Landry

 The Texas Center for the Book at the Texas State Library and Archives Commission has chosen Butterfly Yellow by Thanhhà Lại as the Texas Great Read for 2020.
 Every year, the Library of Congress asks each state Center for the Book to select a title that represents the state’s literary landscape to highlight at the National Book Festival, sponsored by the Library of Congress.
 The event showcases the importance of books and reading.
-In 2020, the 20th Library of Congress National Book Festival will take place virtually on the weekend of September 25-27.
+In 2020, the 20th Library of Congress National Book Festival took place virtually the weekend of September 25-27.

 Libraries, book clubs, and others interested in promoting the Great Read may download graphics, suggested social media captions, a press release template, and more, from the promotions website.
 If you have questions regarding access, please contact Karen McElfresh, Resource Sharing Projects Coordinator, at firstname.lastname@example.org.